 C8.
-Entrance exams
+Entrance exams A .]
 A. Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-Yes 🗌 No

-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.

-B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2007, please indicate which ONE of the following applies:

-- ACT with Writing component required

-- ACT with Writing component recommended.

-- ACT with or without Writing component accepted

-C. Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-- For admission For placement - For advising - In place of an application essay - As a validity check on the application essay - No college policy as of now - D. In addition, does your institution use applicants' test scores for academic advising ? yes X no - E. Latest date by which SAT or ACT scores must be received for fall-term admission____July 01 Latest date by which SAT Subject Test scores must be received for fall-term admission___N/A - F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): - G. Please indicate which tests your institution uses for placement (e.g., state tests):
+Yes No If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2008.
+SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests Require Recommend ADMISSION Require for Some Consider If Submitted Not Used fall f your institution will make use of t 2008, please indicate which ONE onissions process): ACT with Writing component requ ACT with Writing component reco ACT with or without Writing com mmended. pted C. I Please indicate how your institution will use the SAT or ACT es say component; cl heck all that apply y. □ For placement □ For advising □ In place of an application essay □ As a validity check on the application essay □ No college policy as of now D. 1 In addition, does your institution us yes x no se applicant s' test scores for a academic advising g?
+E. F. E. Latest date by which SAT or ACT scores must be received for fall-term admission07/01 Latest date by which SAT Subject Test scores must be received for fall-term admission07/01 G. Please indicate which tests your in nstitution us es for placemen t t (e.g., state tests) : SAT ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify):

-SAT \boxtimes

-ACT \boxtimes

-SAT Subject Tests

-AP

-CLEP

-Institutional Exam

-State Exam (specify):